FIVE MOST SURPRISING FINDS

 We need to talk about the money that arrives every two weeks in the bank accounts of Black households earning solid middle-class incomes and vanishes before it can compound into anything resembling wealth.

-We need to talk about the savings rate, because the savings rate is where the wealth gap lives after you have accounted for every structural explanation, and the savings rate is the one variable that is entirely within our control.
+We need to talk about the savings rate.
+The savings rate is where the wealth gap lives after you have accounted for every structural explanation.
+And the savings rate is the one variable that is entirely within our control.

-The Bureau of Labor Statistics Consumer Expenditure Survey provides the most granular data available on how American households spend and save by race and income.
+The Bureau of Labor Statistics Consumer Expenditure Survey provides the most detailed data available on how American households spend and save by race and income.
 The data is stark.
-Black households in the $70,000–$99,999 income bracket spend, on average, more of their disposable income on apparel, vehicles, and personal care products than white households earning $50,000–$69,999 (BLS, Consumer Expenditure Surveys, 2023).
+Black households in the $70,000 to $99,999 income bracket spend, on average, more of their disposable income on apparel, vehicles, and personal care products than white households earning $50,000 to $69,999 (BLS, Consumer Expenditure Surveys, 2023).

 The gap is not explained by family size, regional cost of living, or the other variables economists reflexively cite when confronted with data they find politically uncomfortable.
 The gap persists after controlling for these factors.
 It is a spending pattern, and spending patterns are choices.